-Short-term income of the management in 2023 amounting to BGN 27 thousand were accrued according to the concluded contracts.
+Short-term income of the management in the first quarter of 2023 amounting to BGN 27 thousand were accrued according to the concluded contracts.
 Accrued expenses for auditing in 2023 amounted to BGN 0 thousand under the concluded contract.

 22. Financial risk management